IvoNet/docker-make/README.md

 default version as described in the `makefile.env`

-## build.sh
+## pre-make.sh

-if you put a `build.sh` script in the folder with a `Dockerfile` that is the script used by make otherwise it will us a default build command.
+if you put a `pre-make.sh` script in the folder with a `Dockerfile` that is the script is run by make before running a docker build.